bterkuile/record_collection/README.md

 ### Validations
 The validations for the collection are exactly the same as your active_model validations.
-The only difference is that the allow_nil: true option standard true is.
+The only difference is that the allow_nil: true option is standard set to true.
 Since a nil value of a collection attribute means you do not want to change that value for the individual records.
 To make an attribute explicitly required for a collection add the allow_nil option: